Hyuchia/Draft/docs/examples/code_highlighting.md

 # Code Highlighting

-You can easily get code highlighting for your page thanks to the <a href="http://prismjs.com/">Prism</a> library that bundled in.
+You can easily get code highlighting for your page thanks to the <a href="http://prismjs.com/">Prism</a> library bundled in.
 Visit their webpage to see how it works and find new themes!

 ```javascript
 function updateMessage() {